Roof Covering

 About this print

-The sawtooth south-light roof was a late-nineteenth-century industrial standard for any workshop that needed even daylight on its work surfaces.
-At the Eveleigh Paint Shop, completed in 1887 by NSW Government Railways engineer George Cowdery, the geometry was set so the glass panels faced north, giving a flat, shadowless light that suited paint matching and finishing work on the carriages below.
-The roof has been re-glazed several times across the building's working life; the steel framing and the bay pattern are the originals.
-The Paint Shop carries the highest grading on the NSW State Heritage Register for the North Eveleigh precinct, and the roof is one of the defining features of that listing.
+The Eveleigh Paint Shop, completed in 1887 by NSW Government Railways engineer George Cowdery, finished this type of rolling stock from the year it opened.
+Its sawtooth roof was set so the glass panels faced north, giving a flat, shadowless light that suited paint matching and finishing work on the carriages below.
+The Paint Shop carries the highest grading on the NSW State Heritage Register for the North Eveleigh precinct, and its sawtooth roof is one of the defining features of that listing.

 04 FROM THE FIELD NOTES